Skip to main content

 How It Works

-In RAG Mode, your knowledge base is stored in a vector database.
+In RAG Mode, the platform stores your knowledge base in a vector database.
 When the agent needs information:

 1. User asks a question: “What’s your return policy?”